-Wallowa Lake State Park is a fabulous RV camping destination for you to enjoy with majestic mountains, a beautiful lake, a full-service marina, and more than 200 campsites, including 121 full hookup sites.
+Wallowa Lake State Park is a fabulous RV camping destination for you to enjoy with majestic mountains, a beautiful lake, a full-service marina, and more than 200 campsites, including 121 full-hookup sites.
 Located six miles south of Joseph, Oregon, the 216-acre Wallowa Lake State Park is a wonderland of adventure that includes everything from boating and fishing to hiking and swimming.
+Don’t forget the sunscreen.
 The park was created by the state of Oregon from 1941 to 1954 in order to provide access to Wallowa Lake and the Wallowa River Inlet area.
 The park boasts a gorgeous landscape and is nestled at the base of the 10,000-foot Wallowa Mountains, as well as Chief Joseph Mountain.

 Wallowa Lake State Park was originally home to the Nez Perce Tribe.
 The tribe had their first contact with French trappers in the late 1700s and would later have encounters with the Lewis and Clark Expedition.
 Chief Joseph is the most well-known of the Nez Perce Tribe after a continued struggle with the federal government when in 1877 the tribe was chased and defeated by 2,000 U.S. Army soldiers.
 Today, Wallowa Lake State Park is the second most visited state park in eastern Oregon and boasts tremendous recreational and camping options.

-Accessing Wallowa Lake State Park is fairly simple along Oregon State Highway 351, also known as Power House Road.
+In the northeastern corner of Oregon, getting to Wallowa Lake State is fairly simple along Oregon State Highway 351, also known as Power House Road.
+You can get there from I-90 from the north, I-15 from the east, and I-84 from the south or west.
 The state highway travels south along the contours of Wallowa Lake from Joseph, Oregon.
 The highway does have a few turns to navigate when first leaving Joseph if you are driving a larger RV or pulling a trailer.

-Once you are driving along the lake you will be spoiled with tremendous views of the natural landscape but you will also encounter bicyclists that hold up traffic at times.
-When you arrive at the state park you will need to be cautious when entering.
-There will be plenty of traffic congestion during the high season due to a large number of day-users.
+Once you are driving along the lake, you will be spoiled with tremendous views of the natural landscape, including the Wallowa-Whitman National Forest.
+But you may also encounter bicyclists that hold up traffic at times.
+When you arrive at the state park, you will need to be cautious when entering.
+There will be plenty of traffic congestion during the prime season due to a large number of day-users.
 Many of these day-users will be pulling a boat to the full-service marina.

 The full-service marina offers a plethora of rentals for watersports on Wallowa Lake.
-Activities range from standup paddleboarding to kayaking to jet skiing.
-For a tranquil afternoon try kayaking or a standup paddleboarding.
+For a tranquil afternoon try kayaking or standup paddleboarding.
 For a fun-filled day on the water with friends, you can rent a pontoon boat that accommodates larger groups that want to have fun on the lake.
 There is also a swimming beach available that is roped for safety from boats and other watercraft entering the area.
-No matter how you want to make a splash all you have to do is park the camper at Wallowa Lake.
+No matter how you want to make a splash, all you have to do is park the camper at Wallowa Lake.

 Fishing is the most popular thing to do in Wallowa Lake State Park.
 You have the opportunity to catch stellar big fish that live in the lake when you bring your rig here.
 Chances are good that you can catch a decent-sized trout from the shoreline.
 In addition, the lake is stocked yearly with over 20,000 trout.
 Kokanee salmon and Mackinaw trout are plentiful in the lake from the end of May through the middle of June.
 These giant fish are best caught trolling from a boat.
 Don’t worry, the full-service marina has boats for rent as well as all the fishing tips you need to find out.